TOAST-DOCS/TOAST-Cloud/en/console-guide.md

 #### Password Policy Settings
 * To set passwords for IAM members, the Password Policy Settings is provided.
-* The password policy is set the same for all organization services (Cloud, Online Contact, Dooray!, etc.).
+* The password policy is set the same for all organization services (Cloud, Contiple, Dooray!, etc.).
 * Go to **IAM Governance Setting** \> **Password Policy Settings** to manage password policies.
     * Default Password Policy
         * Default password policy is provided as follows.